 Rami: There is a slight but important distinction between white flour, and unbleached flour.
 The difference is the bleaching process.
 Although because many sources called unbleached flour, ‘white flour', it led to one unclear sentence in my book.
 To me the biggest news about grains is that the story that whole grains have more nutrients is false.
 I think a more accurate story is grains grown on healthy soils have more nutrients.
 We should focus on soil health, not eating every ounce of plant material that we can possibly digest.

-- KK: This makes sense, but most of us (myself anyway), don’t know anyone who grows grain, let alone how nutrient-dense their soil is… Bob’s Red Mill makes an unbleached white flour, but I don’t know how healthy his soil is, I guess I’m not sure why I’ve never looked into this – I don’t even know where his wheat is grown!
+- KK: This makes sense, but most of us (myself anyway), don’t know anyone who grows grain, let alone how nutrient-dense their soil is… Stores have unbleached white flour, but I don’t know how healthy their soil is, I guess I'm not sure why I've never looked into this – I don't even know where their wheat is grown!
 But I’m still confused, and leaning toward limiting grains.

 Rami: Yes, well what standards do you hold your beef and vegetables too?
 The grains don’t have to be at a higher standard.
 The point is that the argument of “whole” for the grain is a mistake.
 The mistake was unfortunately started by Weston Price himself.
 Some cultures did eat the “whole” grain but it was under special conditions, such as quinoa for example, or perhaps special corn in south America.